DeepLabCut/DeepLabCut/docs/pytorch/pytorch_config.md

 ### Bottom-Up

-There are a few keys define your model and training run:
+There are a few keys which define your model architecture and how it will be trained:

 - `batch_size`: the batch size to train with (inference always runs with batch size 1)
 - `data`: the data augmentations you'll apply to images when training (during inference,